You see “Suitable for Vegetarians” on the label. No meat, no pork - sounds halal, right?

 Does this apply to kids’ snacks too?

 Especially.
-Candies, flavored dairy, and desserts are the highest-risk categories for hidden non-halal ingredients.
+Confectionery, dairy products, and bakery products are the highest-risk categories for hidden non-halal ingredients.
 See our gelatin guide for the biggest offender.

 What To Do Next